 The land is situated along a quiet dirt road high on a hill just east of the Waits River Valley.
 A few homes are situated near the land’s access point.

 Bradford is the nearest larger town which sits along I-91, 12 miles to the south.
-22 miles to the north are the twin cities of Barre and Montpelier.
+Twenty two miles to the north are the twin cities of Barre and Montpelier.
 Boston is about a 2.5-hour drive to the southeast.

 Access is provided by roughly 150’ of direct frontage along Phelps Road, a gravel, town-maintained road located a short distance up in the hills above the Waits River Valley and Route 25.
-An existing driveway leads from the road frontage into the larger meadow that is situated at the land’s northeast quadrant.
+A driveway exists along the road frontage that leads into the larger meadow that is situated at the land’s northeast quadrant.
 This driveway into the field offers easy access for future home construction and forestry activities.

 An internal woods trail runs off the driveway and into the woods, paralleling the east side of the property’s main stream.